zhangjinde/sendfiled/doc/implementation_issues.md

   (e.g., HTTP), a significantly more complicated fiod client/server protocol.

 Another option that was considered was *POSIX shared memory*.
-Considering that a *fiod* client may be a server, each client may be processing multiple file-serving requests at a given time, these are the ways in which shared memory can be used to share headers with the fiod server:
+Considering that a *fiod* client may itself be a server, each client may be processing multiple file-serving requests at a given time, these are the ways in which shared memory can be used to share headers with the fiod server: